akka/akka/akka-docs/src/main/paradox/routing.md

 ### Group

 Sometimes, rather than having the router actor create its routees, it is desirable to create routees separately and provide them to the router for its use.
-You can do this by passing an paths of the routees to the router's configuration.
-Messages will be sent with `ActorSelection` to these paths.
+You can do this by passing in paths of the routees to the router's configuration.
+Messages will be sent with `ActorSelection` to these paths, wildcards can be and will result in the same @ref:[semantics as explicitly using `ActorSelection`](general/addressing.md#querying-the-logical-actor-hierarchy).

 The example below shows how to create a router by providing it with the path strings of three routee actors.